-Progression Route Careers: Creative industries; PR; journalism; advertising etc. --
+Progression Route Media Studies/Film Studies degree courses in Higher Education; media production courses in Further/Higher Education.
+Careers: Creative industries; PR; journalism; advertising etc.

-Course Format Unit 1: Analysing Media Content Unit 2: Media Assignment --------------- ---
+Course Format Unit 1: Analysing Media Content Unit 2: Media Assignment --------------- --

 Higher Media Studies is a challenging course suitable for those who have achieved success in the subject at Nat 5 level.
 It may also be chosen by pupils new to Media, provided they satisfy entry requirements and have a genuine interest in film, media issues and current affairs.
 The course provides a good grounding for further study of film/media in the tertiary sector.
 Assessment is by way of extended written tasks and essays.
 Group discussion tasks run throughout the course and the Assignment involves both practical and extended writing tasks.